 Offering Blue Flag beaches, lively tourist resorts and historical sights, holidays to the Dalaman area of Turkey fly off the shelves.

-Slicing into Turkey’s south west coast, the Dalaman area has been attracting visitors since ancient times.
+Slicing into Turkey’s south-west coast, the Dalaman area has been attracting visitors since ancient times.
 Back then, it was the destination of choice for Greek gods like Pegasus and Apollo.
-Today, the area pulls in more than 2 million tourists a year.

 The turquoise coast

 The region’s appeal begins with its beaches.
 Known as the Turquoise Coast, the Dalaman area’s shoreline is a chain of coves, bays and long stretches of sand.
 Icmeler and Olu Deniz are bumper beach resorts.
 Their shorelines are accessorised with bars, restaurants, shops and watersports.
 The famous Blue Lagoon in Olu Deniz, meanwhile, is such a sight for sore eyes, it’s been turned into a national park.
 Then there’s Sarigerme, a relative newcomer to Turkey’s tourism market, and the proud parent of a 12-kilometre beach.

 The Dalaman area’s coast is just the tip of the iceberg.
 The region’s mountainous backbone is encrusted with traditional hamlets that can be explored on 4x4 safaris.
 The Dalaman area is also within daytripping distance of historical sites like Ephesus which, in its glory days, was the second-biggest city in the Roman Empire.

 Marmaris is one of the big names in the Dalaman area.
 The centrepiece of this town is a colourful bazaar.
 Here, stallholders tout loudly, shisha smoke curls through the air like calligraphy, and shoppers haggle to buy replica designer handbags for the price of a London latte.